Blendify/blender-manual/blender_docs/manual/animation/constraints/transform/copy_rotation.rst

       The *Invert* buttons invert their respective rotation values.

 Mix
-   Specifies how the new rotation is combined with existing rotation.
+   Specifies how the new rotation is combined with the existing rotation.

    Replace
       The new axis values replace existing values.